-Inspired by Tyler Florence, who used a similar brine on pork chops and an apple stuffing in pork roast - here I’ve combined the two for a simplified, more do-able recipe – Apple Glazed Stuffed Pork Chops.
+These beauties (the photo does not do them justice) combine the best of both worlds: stuffing and apples.
+Originally inspired by Tyler Florence, who uses a similar brine on his Pork Chops and an Apple Stuffing in his Roast Pork, I’ve combined the two in a simplified, more do-able recipe, Apple Glazed Stuffed Pork Chops.

-The biggest issue with cooking chops, especially those from the loin, is they can be dry.
-Not so with these succulent beauties - the short brine adds flavor and moisture; the stuffing inside ensures they are moist through out.
+Stuffed Pork Chops are almost always done with chops cut from the loin, the leanest part of the pig.
+Without a lot of fat, loin chops can run the risk of being a bit dry.
+Not so with these succulent stuffed chops.
+The short brine adds both flavor and moisture and the stuffing inside ensures they are moist through out.
 The glaze lends beautiful color to the outside of the chop with out running the risk of over cooking.

 Apple Glazed Stuffed Pork Chops, serves 4